 How to Avoid Bengal Scams

-1) CALL TICA @ (956) 428-8046 Ask them if the breeder's cattery is registered with them.
+2) CALL TICA at (956) 428-8046 Ask them if the breeder's cattery is registered with them.
 If it's not DO NOT SEND THEM MONEY!!!
 If it is, you MUST still verify that you are communicating with the true owner of the cattery.

-2) It's not enough to just verify if the cattery is registered.
-I have had scammers on Craigslist actually steal pics off my website and post them on Craigslist and then direct interested people to my website to verify that they were a legitimate breeder!
+3) It's not enough to just verify if the cattery is registered.
+I have had scammers on Craigslist actually steal pictures off my website and post them on Craigslist and then direct interested people to my website to verify that they were a legitimate breeder!
 You must verify the email address TICA has for the breeder with the address you are communicating with.

-4) If they don't have a FaceBook page for their cattery I would be extremely cautious!!!
-Everyone who has this type of business has a Face Book page now days.
+5) If they don't have a Facebook page for their cattery I would be extremely cautious!!!
+Everyone who has this type of business has a Facebook page now days.
 Look to see how old the page is and how many people have uploaded pics of kittens they bought from that breeder or made comments about how much they love the kitten they got from them.

-5) If they don't have a website I wouldn't even speak to them.
-Or if the website looks very basic, like something that could be put together in a couple of hours I wouldn't deal with them.
+6) If they don't have a website I wouldn't even speak to them.
+Or if the website looks very very basic, like something that could be put together in a couple of days.
+I wouldn't deal with them.
 I say this only because I have seen so many sites that were quickly put together by people that were verified as scammers.
 They are getting smarter and they know that many people aren't falling for their Craigslist ads.
 Also, a LOT of scammers are foreigners and you will notice when they write their English is not used properly and sentences sound funny.
 You'll see this on the website and when communication with them via email or text.
 And yes they can absolutely have a USA phone number to use for texting.

 Here's one of many emails I've received about someone stealing my pictures to try and scam people out of money.
 I now watermark ALL my pictures and videos.